Chorizo Seasonings: USDA-Approved Spice Profiles & Food Safety Guide

 • Pedroches (Spanish Chorizo)

-• Best For: Charcuterie, tapas, snacking
+• Best For: Charcuterie boards, tapas, snacking

 • Goya (Mexican Chorizo)

-• Best For: Quick tacos, scrambled eggs, burritos
+• Best For: Tacos, scrambled eggs, burritos

-• Where to Buy: Most supermarkets, online retailers
+• Where to Buy: Most supermarkets, online retailers with USDA certification

 • Vindaloo Imports (Portuguese Linguica)